3M: History

 By the 1970s, 3M developed a theatrical blood formula based on red colorfast microbeads suspended in a carrier liquid.
 This stage blood was sold as Nextel Simulated Blood and was used during the production of the 1978 film Dawn of the Dead.
 It has since been discontinued.

 In the late 1970s, 3M Mincom was involved in some of the first digital audio recordings to see commercial release when a prototype machine was brought to the Sound 80 studios in Minneapolis.
 In 1979 3M introduced a digital audio recording system called "3M Digital Audio Mastering System".

-3M launched "Press 'n Peel" a sticky bookmark page holder in stores in four cities in 1977, but the results were disappointing.
-A year later 3M instead issued free samples of it as a sticky note directly to consumers in Boise, Idaho, with 95% of those who tried them indicating they would buy the product.
-The product was sold as "Post-Its" in 1979 when the rollout introduction began, and was sold across the United States from April 6, 1980.
+3M launched "Press 'n Peel", a sticky bookmark page holder in stores in four cities in 1977, but the results were disappointing.
+A year later 3M instead issued free samples of the product as a sticky note directly to consumers in Boise, Idaho, with 95% of those who tried them indicating they would buy it.
+The product was introduced as "Post-Its" in 1979, and was sold across the United States from April 6, 1980.
 The following year they were launched in Canada and Europe.

 In 1980, the company acquired Comtal, a manufacturer of digital image processors.

 In 1996, the company's data storage and imaging divisions were spun off as Imation Corporation.
-In doing so 3M shed 20% of its sales, employees and product lines at a cost of only 5% of its profits and immediately looked much improved in the estimation of Wall Street analysts.
-These businesses, with annual sales of over $2 billion had generated handsome profits for 3M which funded R&D and development of many new business lines but were largely in "sunset" industries: printing products, photographic film, and removeable storage media.
+In doing so, 3M shed 20% of its sales, employees and product lines at a cost of only 5% of its profits and immediately looked much improved in the estimation of Wall Street analysts.
+These businesses, with annual sales of over $2 billion, had generated handsome profits for 3M which funded the research and development of many new product lines, but these were largely in "sunset" industries: printing products, photographic film, and removable storage media.
 Imation shortly sold its imaging and photographic film businesses largely to Kodak in order to concentrate on storage.
 Imation was purchased by a hedge fund in 2016 and ceased to exist as an independent business.
-What is left is now called Glassbridge Enterprises, an American holding company.
+Its successor is now called Glassbridge Enterprises, an American holding company.